-*TIP: I’m usually all for organising these kind of trips on your own and using either a public transport or renting a car to visit them.
+*TIP: I’m usually all for organising these kinds of trips on your own and using either public transport or renting a car to visit them.
 But, something that completely scares me out, is driving on the left side of the road.
-That’s why both in England and Ireland, I’m always taking these kind of organised tours.
+That’s why both in England and Ireland, I’m always taking these kinds of organised tours.

 Our meeting point was next to the Molly Malone statue which was within a walking distance from our hotel.
 There were around 25 people in our group and the journey was really comfortable.

 Our guide was a really cool guy who was joking all the time.
 My general impression about guides in Dublin is that they are awesome.
 They have the right balance between being really informative and being super funny.
 So, it’s one of the places where taking a tour is really a must.